openhwgroup/core-v-verif/cva6/docs/VerifPlans/csr_access/dvplan_csr-access.md

 *   **Verification Goals**

-    1.Ensure that Machine mode read only CSRs can only be accessed in Machine mode according to the RISC-V specification.
+    1.Ensure that Machine mode read only CSRs can only be accessed in Machine mode according to the RISC-V specification and does not alter the value of the CSR.

     2.Verify that trying to access a Machine read only CSRs in an lower privilege mode raises an illegal instruction exception.